Apfelmus1337/hv23-writeup/07/README.md

 # [HV23.07] The golden book of Santa

+## Introduction

+Difficulty: Easy<br>
+Author: darkstar

+An employee found out that someone is selling secret information from Santa's golden book.
+For security reasons, the service for accessing the book was immediately stopped and there is now only a note about the maintenance work.
+However, it still seems possible that someone is leaking secret data.

+## Solution

 The website always returns a static image, no matter how we request to it, after looking around for a bit I noticed that it is using `Transfer-Encoding: chunked` for the image it returns, looking at it through `ncat` we can see the individual chunks, where the first chunk is `948`.

 This is highly suspicious because `H` is the first character of the flag and `48` in hex, so I wrote a small script to decode the flag.